Frazer Yeats: Reception

 For his portrayal of Frazer, Lawson was nominated for the Logie Award for Most Popular New Male Talent in May 2007.
 He also received a nomination for Best Newcomer at the 2007 Inside Soap Awards.
 He was also nominated for Sexiest Male and Best Couple, along with Saleeba, at the 2008 ceremony.

 Whilst commenting on the programme in general, Ruth Deller of media website Lowculture praised Rosetta's relationship with Frazer describing it as a high point for Neighbours and said the serial would be "dull" when they departed.
 She drew comparisons with past couples stating: "Of the more recent additions to the cast [...] two of the most loved have been Frazer and Rosie.
 Brittle, neurotic, flawed but ultimately sweet Rosie and thoroughly nice and not-unattractive Frazer are one of those Ramsay Street couples that just work, and have been totally right for the show – feeling just as, well, Neighbours-y as pairings such as Madge and Harold, Scott and Charlene and Des and Daphne".
+A writer from Inside Soap revealed that the magazines staff were invested in Frazer and Rosie's relationship following their marriage.
+The questioned: "will it last?
+We sure hope so!
+If a couple as perfect as these two can't make it, then nobody can!"